a badge showing QUITTR achievements and positive user feedback

 Why Scientific Research Can Feel Contradictory

 Studies on masturbation and porn give mixed signals.
 Some papers link masturbation to stress relief and sexual health; other work highlights compulsive use, porn addiction, and young men reporting erectile dysfunction with heavy porn exposure.
-Much research is correlational, often relying on self-report, and varies by sample and method.
+Much of the research is correlational, often relying on self-report, and varies by sample and method.
 That makes the science messy and leaves room for both pro and cautionary messages to coexist.

 When Normal Does Not Equal Healthy